william-horn/noisy-search-demo/info/anchor-tags.md

 <br>

 This can be really useful in large projects where you want to mark certain sections of code by category and the search for that category later on.
-Specific tags such as `@bug:start` and `@debug-on:start` are especially useful as they are sections of code you will often want to revisit and keep track of:
+Specific tags such as `@ bug:start` and `@ debug-on:start` are especially useful as they are sections of code you will often want to revisit and keep track of:

 <img src="./sample-images/anchor-tags-debug-example.png">